LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/011-ingesting-api-data-2.md

 You can manually trigger the Lambda in the [AWS Console](https://eu-west-2.console.aws.amazon.com/lambda/home?region=eu-west-2#/functions).
 If it runs with no issues, then it is ready to move into Prod.
 That is unlikely however, so here are some common issues

 * If the Lambda reaches its max amount of memory, it will just break.
 You can increase the amount of memory by going to Configuration > General Configuration > Edit > Memory.
+And in Terraform the "lambda_memory_size" value will change the memory
 * If the Lambda reaches 15 minutes it will timeout.
-If possible, change the Python script to just get one days worth of Data.
+If possible, change the Python script to just get less days of data.
 * If it cannot find a package you are using in the Python Script, check your requirements.txt or Piplock files

 Once it is in Production, it will automatically run every day.
 You now have data in the Landing Zone!